JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 ---
 All the 979 new housing units proposed for the [shopping centre](shopping-centre) development will be rented will be rented, none will be for sale.
 They will be managed by __Get Living London__, part of the great Delancey family of offshore companies. __Get Living London__ also manages the 646 dwellings next door at [__Elephant One__](tribeca-square).
 All the housing units will be marketed as 'South Village'.
 There will also be 274 student accommodation units, which are being let at prices ranging from £279 per week ('Classic') to £349 per week ('Supreme').

+In Stratford, __Get Living London__ manages just over 1400 rented apartments at ['East Village'](http://eastvillagelondon.co.uk), formerly the Olympic Village, with another 2000 in the pipeline.

-[Accounts filed at Companies House](https://beta.companieshouse.gov.uk/company/07793925/filing-history) show that __Get Living London__ has not paid a penny of corporation tax since it was incorporated in 2011, despite managing a £1bn - despite [managing a £1bn PRS rental portfolio](http://www.propertyweek.com/news/get-living-to-double-assets-to-%C2%A32bn/5088136.article).
-They also show that the parent company __DV4__ is registered in the British Virgin Islands.
+Despite this huge rental portfolio, [valued at £1bn](http://www.propertyweek.com/news/get-living-to-double-assets-to-%C2%A32bn/5088136.article), __Get Living London__ has not paid any corporation tax since it was incorporated in 2011, according to [accounts filed at Companies House](https://beta.companieshouse.gov.uk/company/07793925/filing-history), which also show that the parent company __DV4__ is registered offshore in the British Virgin Islands.
 DV4 was accused of 'aggressive tax avoidance' by the HMRC, as [reported in Private Eye](http://crappistmartin.github.io/images/PrivateEyeNo1311.pdf).

 ![](/img/getlivingbvi.png)

+Last week we [reported](http://35percent.org/2017-03-12-delanceys-dirty-tricks/) how Delancey acquired half an acre of public land and avoided paying £58m of planning contributions[^1].

-Last week we [reported](http://35percent.org/2017-03-12-delanceys-dirty-tricks/) on Delancey's [__Elephant One__ development](/tribeca-square) at the Elephant and how they had wangled half an acre of public land, while dodging £58m of planning contributions.
+[__Elephant One__ development](/tribeca-square) at the Elephant and how they had wangled half an acre of public land, while dodging £58m of planning contributions.

 We have also [shown previously]() how, having bought the land for just £8m, Delancey has used a network of offshore companies registered in Panama and Bermuda to avoid paying corporation tax on developing the £200m scheme.